Ada-Developers-Academy/ada-build/lessons/08-programming-grammar/assignments/variable-worksheet.md

 Read the code in each section, then predict the output of the final line of code.

 Each problem stands alone.
-Variables from previous problems do not exist.
+Variables from previous problems do not exist in subsequent exercises..

 *Example:*
 ```ruby